 When determining expected credit losses, a single forward-looking macroeconomic scenario is considered over a reasonable and supportable forecast period.
-This forward-looking macroeconomic scenario is consistent to what is in line with the scenario used for our business plan.
+This forward-looking macroeconomic scenario is in line with the scenario used for our business plan.
 If the scenario does not reflect a sudden change in economic conditions adequately, adjustments may be made to the scenario.
 After the forecast period, we revert to long-term historical loss experience with a certain graduated transition period, to estimate losses over the remaining lives of financial assets measured at amortized cost and certain off-balance-sheet instruments.
-The macroeconomic scenario is updated at least semiannually and is reviewed to reflect current economic conditions and our expectation of future conditions on a timely basis.
-For March 31, 2021 and 2022, we used the most recent macroeconomic scenario available during our credit loss estimation process.
+The macroeconomic scenario is updated at least semi-annually and is reviewed to reflect current economic conditions and our expectation of future conditions on a timely basis.
+For March 31, 2022 and 2023, we used the most recent macroeconomic scenario available during our credit loss estimation process.